InanoKnowles/sprite-knight/README.md

 However, each individual was able to shine where their strengths were - Taking turns to teach each other new things and building confidence as a team to try new things and challenge ourselves.
 Everyday was one filled with just the right balance of challenges and excitement.

+## :scream: Bugs to fix :poop:
+- Some content is left aligned,
+- The browser looks beautiful on only one person's pc on a specific monitor,
+- Mute and toggle off music button didn't work,
+- User experience doesn't completely flow,
+- Some content remains through out the game when it shouldn't,
+- Some clicks work and others take 3-10 seconds to register...
+- Render player wins and monster wins,
+- When you refresh browser you stay logged in and can play the game[fixed],
+- How much of a pain pushing to github can be,

 ## :sunglasses: Most Enjoyable Features or Tasks:  :two_hearts:

 For Sakal - Enjoyed the API creation.
 Writing code that allowed the front end to communicate with the backend to get a response back.